ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/Core_A/src/using.md

 ## Using CMSIS with generic Arm Processors {#using_ARM_pg}

-The [CMSIS-DFP pack](https://github.com/ARM-software/CMSIS-DFP) provides generic device definitions for standard Arm Cortex-A cores and contains corresponding.
+The [Cortex_DFP pack](https://github.com/ARM-software/Cortex_DFP) provides generic device definitions for standard Arm Cortex-A cores and contains corresponding.
 These generic Arm devices can be used as a target for embedded programs, with execution, for example, on processor simulation models.